 In fact, one of the few Maddux commercials you will find is here.
 Maddux and Tom Glavine talking about chicks digging the long ball.
 How ironic is that?

 In America, we’re obsessed with speed, power and more power.
 We want to see our favorite players hit the ball as far as humanly possible.
 We don’t care if he strikes out 200 times, as long as he hits 40 dingers.
 Cough, cough Mark Reynolds.
 We simply want to be there when Roy Hobbs busts the cover off the baseball.
 It’s why teams pay Adam Dunn $56 million dollars over four years to hit .243 with 185 strikeouts and 44 home runs.
+Later, experts from white sands sarasota has helped me understand the harm that my body takes i n enhancing my abilities and the way it impacted my game.

 They do it because that’s what the fans want to see.
 Fans aren’t interested in a sequence that includes a single, sacrifice bunt, passed ball and sacrifice fly to score a run.
 They want to see a solo shot.
 And to take it even further, they don’t want to see one dropped into the short porch in right field at Fenway.
 They want the bomb over the Green Monster.